The Legend of the Selkies | Ultimate Mythology Blog – Top Selkie Facts

 Are Selkies Fairies or Fae?

-Why is called a Selkie dress?
+What is a Selkie Dress?

 Have you ever heard of the Legend of the Selkies?
 Let us know in the comments below.